Return to Natural Resources Inventory and Wildlife Page

 Habitats Land Cover Map and Associated Data

-• Use the Habitat Land Cover map for your town to identify and list the critical wildlife habitats occurring in your town.
-Sixteen habitats were mapped statewide using GIS and are available for use in any GIS program.
-For more information on this map, take a look at NH Fish and Game's habitat mapping page
+• Use the Habitat Land Cover map for your town to identify and list the critical wildlife habitats occurring in your community.
+For more information on how this map was developed, take a look at NH Fish and Game's habitat mapping page

 • In your NRI document, describe each of the habitats using information from the Habitat Profiles and the Habitat Stewardship brochures.
-Additional information can be taken from NH Fish and Game's Habitat Types web page.
-Make a note of habitats that are uncommon in your town and in the area surrounding your town.
+Additional information can be used from NH Fish and Game's Habitat Types web page.
+Note habitats that are uncommon in your community and surrounding areas.

-• where there are several small scale habitats occuring in the same locale (e.g. marsh and shrub wetlands, floodplain forest, peatlands, grasslands, etc.),
+• several small scale habitats occuring in the same locale (e.g. marsh and shrub wetlands, floodplain forest, peatlands, grasslands, etc.), contributing to habitat richness

-• where there may be known occurrences of rare, threatened or endangered plant or animal species, and
+• known occurrences of rare, threatened or endangered plant or animal species, and

-• that comprise large unfragmented tracts - these areas may have only one or two large scale forest habitats, but might be significant for their size and lack of development.
+• large unfragmented forest blocks which may be significant for their size and lack of development.

-• Decide which of these areas are priorities for your community for wildlife habitat protection, and mark them on a copy of the Habitat Land Cover Map (see example below).
+• Decide which of these areas are priorities for wildlife habitat protection in your community and mark them on a copy of the Habitat Land Cover Map (see example below).
 Describe the importance of these areas in the Natural Resources Inventory.
 These prioritized areas can serve as the basis for a Conservation Plan for Wildlife.

 Bradford CFAs Example of priority areas identified by the town of Bradford using the Habitat Land Cover map for the town.
 Priority areas were selected based on: large unfragmented tracts (Area B), one of the largest peatlands in the state (Bradford Bog - Area C), important small scale habitats (peatlands, grasslands, marsh & shrub wetlands - Areas D and E), and pond habitat featuring a rare plant species, marsh and shrub wetlands and some undeveloped shoreline (Area A).